What is a Cardiologist?

 When do I need to see a cardiologist?

-“One does not need to see a cardiologist unless deemed necessary by your primary care physician,” says Dr. Muhammad Ghumman, also a cardiologist at Pali Momi.
+You don't need to see a cardiologist unless deemed necessary by your primary care physician.

-However, Ghumman stresses that everyone should be screened for the major risk factors that cause heart disease – diabetes mellitus, hypertension, dyslipidemia – beginning in their 20s.
+However, everyone should be screened for the major risk factors that cause heart disease – diabetes mellitus, hypertension, dyslipidemia – beginning in their 20s.

 Primary care physicians refer persons of any age to visit a cardiologist if it seems they are having symptoms related to heart problems.
 Symptoms often include shortness of breath, chest pains or dizzy spells.